 (41) With a view to simplifying the use of the Funds and reducing the risk of error, it is appropriate to define both the forms of Union contribution to Member States and the forms of support provided by Member States to beneficiaries.
-It should also be possible for managing authorities to provide grants through the form of financing not linked to costs where these are covered by reimbursement of the Union contribution based on the same form, in order to increase experience with this simplification possibility.
+It should also be possible for managing authorities to provide grants through the form of financing not linked to costs where these grants are covered by reimbursement of the Union contribution based on the same form, in order to increase experience with such a simplification possibility.

 (42) As regards grants provided to beneficiaries, Member States should increasingly make use of simplified cost options.
 The threshold linked to the obligatory use of simplified cost options should be linked to the total costs of the operation in order to ensure the same treatment of all operations below the threshold, regardless of whether the support is public or private.
-Where a managing authority intends to propose the use of a simplified cost option in a call for proposals, it should have the possibility to consult the monitoring committee.
+Where a managing authority intends to propose the use of a simplified cost option in a call for proposals, it should be possible to consult the monitoring committee.
 Amounts and rates established by Member States need to be a reliable proxy to real costs.
 Periodic adjustments are a good practice in the context of multi-annual programme implementation to take into account factors affecting rates and amounts.
-In order to facilitate the uptake of simplified cost options, this Regulation should also provide methods and rates that can be used without the requirement for Member States to perform a calculation or define a methodology.
+In order to facilitate the uptake of simplified cost options, this Regulation should also provide methods and rates that are able to be used without the requirement for Member States to carry out a calculation or define a methodology.

 (43) To enable immediate implementation of flat-rates, any flat rate established by Member States in the 2014-2020 period based on a fair, equitable and verifiable calculation method should continue to be applied for similar operations supported under this Regulation without requiring a new calculation method.

-(44) In order to optimise the uptake of co-financed environmental investments, synergies should be ensured with the LIFE programme for Environmental and Climate Action, in particular through LIFE strategic integrated projects and strategic nature projects, as well as with projects funded under Horizon Europe and other Union programmes.
+(44) In order to optimise the uptake of co-financed environmental investments, synergies should be ensured with the LIFE programme for the Environment and Climate Action, in particular through LIFE strategic integrated projects and strategic nature projects, as well as with projects funded under Horizon Europe established by Regulation ...and other Union programmes.

-(45) Given the protracted low-interest environment and in order not to unduly penalise bodies implementing financial instruments, it is necessary, subject to active treasury management by these bodies, to enable the financing of negative interest generated as a result of investments of the Funds from resources paid back to the financial instrument.
-Through active treasury management, the bodies implementing financial instruments should seek to optimise returns and minimise charges, within an acceptable level of risk.

-(46) In order to provide legal clarity, it is appropriate to specify the eligibility period for expenditure or costs linked to operations supported by the Funds under this Regulation and to restrict support for completed operations.
+(45) In order to provide legal clarity, it is appropriate to specify the eligibility period for expenditure or costs linked to operations supported by the Funds under this Regulation and to restrict support for completed operations.
 The date from which expenditure becomes eligible for support from the Funds in case of adoption of new programmes or of changes in the programmes should also be clarified, including the exceptional possibility to extend the eligibility period to the start of a natural disaster in case there is urgent need to mobilise resources to respond to such disaster.
-At the same time, flexibility in programme implementation should be provided for as regards the eligibility of expenditure for operations which contribute to the objectives of the programme, regardless if they are implemented outside of a Member State or the Union or in the same category of region within a Member State.
+At the same time, programme implementation should provide for flexibility in relation to the eligibility of expenditure for operations which contribute to the objectives of the programme, regardless of whether they are implemented outside of a Member State or the Union or in the same category of region within a Member State.